Should you shop at Amazon or directly through brands? We asked sustainability experts | CNN Underscored

 Bottom line

 There’s a whole lot to consider if you’re trying to be as sustainable as you can when shopping online.
 However, it’s important to not get overwhelmed, and remember that any amount of positive change you make is a good thing.
 “I also keep in mind when I’m shopping that there’s no such thing as perfection,” says Goldmark.
-“We live in a complicated world, and I just try to keep this sort of hierarchy of choices in mind as best I can to guide my decision making.”
+“We live in a complicated world, and I just try to keep this sort of hierarchy of choices in mind as best I can to guide my decision-making.”

 When you are conscious about how and where you shop, it can make a big impact.
 “I do believe that corporations listen to market signals,” says Goldmark.
 “So if you want big players to change their practices, we need to send those market signals.
 And one way to do it is with your own practices, your own shopping and by talking about those choices with your friends, your family and your community and helping to shift the norms, helping to shift what we define as a goal for our shopping.”